neefmadeit/CSN150-Cybersecurity-Projects/ESP32-Access-Point.md

 ## Problems
 Don't forget to select the camera model in board_config.h #define CAMERA_MODEL_AI_THINKER // Has PSRAM
 ## Final Report
 In this project I learned how to set the ESP32-CAM as an access point.
-When the ESP32 is set as an access point, devices with Wi Fi capabilities can connect directly to the ESP32 Cam without the need to connect to a router.
-I can also view a video stream of the ESP32 Cam sees.
+When the ESP32-CAM is set as an access point, devices with Wi Fi capabilities can connect directly to the ESP32-CAM without the need to connect to a router.
+I can also view a video stream of the ESP32-CAM sees.